-Note 4 - Equity Investments
+Note 4 - Equity Method Investments

 We have a 20% ownership interest in Independence Hub that we account for using the equity method of accounting.
-Independence Hub owns the "Independence Hub" platform located in Mississippi Canyon Block 920 in the U.S. Gulf of Mexico in a water depth of 8,000 feet.
-Since we are committed to providing our pro-rata portion of the necessary level of financial support for Independence Hub to pay its obligations as they become due, we recorded a liability of \$10.6 million at March 31, 2019 and \$11.2 million at December 31, 2018 for our share of the estimated obligations, net of remaining working capital.
+Independence Hub owns the "Independence Hub" platform located in Mississippi Canyon Block 920 in the Gulf of Mexico in a water depth of 8,000 feet.
+We are committed to providing our pro-rata portion of financial support for Independence Hub to pay its obligations as they become due.
+The platform decommissioning process is currently underway and is expected to be substantially completed within the next 12 months.
+We had a liability of \$7.6 million at September 30, 2019 and \$11.2 million at December 31, 2018 for our share of Independence Hub's estimated obligations, net of remaining working capital.
 This liability is reflected in "Accrued liabilities" and "Other non-current liabilities" in the accompanying condensed consolidated balance sheets.